Leaf Litter 101: The Complete Bioactive Guide for Terrariums

 In nature, leaf litter is the natural medley of fallen leaves and branches that collect on the ground.

 You know, all the good crunchy stuff underfoot?
-It gets broken down and recycled into nutrients for the plants and animals – driving the bioactive cycles of the forest.
+It gets broken down and recycled into nutrients for plants and animals, driving the forest’s bioactive cycles.

 As a bonus, leaf litter also helps with things like moisture retention and soil health.